wagtail/wagtail/docs/reference/contrib/modeladmin.rst

-The ``wagtailmodeladmin`` module allows you to create customisable listing pages for any model in your Wagtail project, and add navigation elements to the Wagtail admin are so that you can reach them.
+The ``wagtailmodeladmin`` module allows you to create customisable listing pages for any model in your Wagtail project, and add navigation elements to the Wagtail admin area so that you can reach them.
 Simply extend the `ModelAdmin` class, override a few attributes to suit your needs, register it with Wagtail using an easy one-line method (you can copy and paste from the examples below), and you're good to go.